aadeshpathak/model-version-1/context.md

   - UUID - Unique identifier generation

 ## Current Status
-The app is fully functional with professional UI/UX, complete mobile refactoring, real-time updates, and complete approval workflow.
+The app is fully functional with professional UI/UX, complete mobile refactoring, real-time updates, complete approval workflow, and **Razorpay test mode payment gateway integration**.
 All syntax errors have been resolved and the development server runs successfully.
 Desktop views remain unchanged while mobile has been completely redesigned with modern app-like interface.
-For payment gateway integration (Razorpay), provide API keys when ready.
+Payment gateway is currently in test mode with full Cash/Online payment functionality - will be switched to live mode soon.